 Engineering management offers an interdisciplinary approach to address the complexities in today's workplace.
 Many of today's highly competitive global businesses require employees that have a solid technical background complemented with business knowledge and a foundation in liberal education.
-The Engineering Management program includes courses in engineering, business, science, mathematics, and the liberal arts.
-The curriculum is designed to help you develop engineering and business expertise, social awareness, cultural perspective, and interpersonal communication skills.
+The Engineering Management program includes courses in engineering, business, science, mathematics, and the liberal arts and is designed to help you develop engineering and business expertise, social awareness, and interpersonal communication skills.
 Students earn a Bachelor of Science in Engineering degree.

 Working together is emphasized as essential for the problem-solving skills that are required in engineering.
 Students learn to work together with fellow students and faculty and to become a contributing member of a team.